 It's important to make sure you choose the right size skip for the job as there's no point in paying for a skip that's only going to end up half full.
-We offer a full range of sizes from 2 yards right up to 40 yards roll on/off skip bins so there is a size to suit pretty much any waste removal job imaginable.
+We offer a full range of sizes from 2 yards right up to 40 yards roll on/off skip bins so there's a size to suit pretty much any waste removal job imaginable.

 Most of the larger sizes we provide are typically hired by our commercial clients for bigger projects whereas our domestic clients tend to opt for anything up to 8 or 10 cubic yards.
 If you're unsure which size you'll need, either have a look at our prices and sizes page first, or get in touch with us for free advice.

-What's a cubic yard?
+How big is a cubic yard?

 Despite the metric system being in place for several decades, skip sizes are still quoted in cubic yards.
 Imagine a cardboard box that's 3ft long, 3ft deep and 3ft high; that's a cubic yard.

-If you're not familiar with these measurements, then the modern day equivalent would be a box measuring 0.9 metres long, 0.9 metres deep and 0.9 metres high - in other words, a box measuring a bit less than one a metre on all sides.
+If you're not familiar with these measurements, then the modern-day equivalent would be a box measuring 0.9 metres long, 0.9 metres deep and 0.9 metres high - in other words, a box measuring a bit less than one a metre on all sides.